jedi4ever/slowlane/README.md

 We leverage 'spaceship' library and will continue to work on that to have a shared

+## Love feedback!
+Let us know if you like this!
+[We're only one tweet away!](http://twitter.com/slowlane)

 ## Status
 Current able to list most items, moving on to create & delete